 Recently I have been responding to more and more forum posts and e-mails regarding DotNetNuke and selecting a hosting provider.
-Back in May I had a blog post Selecting a Hosting Provider Revisited, this article did a great job of outlining the basic consideration points when it comes to selecting a hosting environment for DotNetNuke.
-However, recent technology changes and other hosting options has created a few more items that need to be considered.
+Back in May, I had a blog post Selecting a Hosting Provider Revisited, this article did a great job of outlining the basic consideration points when it comes to selecting a hosting environment for DotNetNuke.
+However, recent technology changes and other hosting options have created a few more items that need to be considered.
 This article is designed to specifically address the concerns and questions behind shared, virtual dedicated, dedicated, and cloud hosting options.

 First and foremost before I get to discussing the various advantages and disadvantages of the different types of hosting I want to make sure that I point out that reading my previous article to discuss the general considerations when selecting a hosting provider should be done BEFORE continuing with this article.
 As this article is focused primarily on the decision between Shared, Virtual, Dedicated, or Cloud hosting solution.
 In addition, this article is based on real-world analysis that I have completed, and experience with the management of my sites and my client sites.
 In no way is this information 100% solid as every implementation is different, and each setup can have a different impact on the overall solution.
-I am just trying to get the information out here that I know, in the hopes that someone else benefits from the information.
+I am just trying to get the information out there that I know, in the hopes that someone else benefits from the information.

 The remainder of the article will be divided into sections discussing each of the individual hosting types and discussing the various advantages and disadvantages of each level, and ballpark cost figures.
-In each of these levels I will provide information detailing my experience at each level.
+In each of these levels, I will provide information detailing my experience at each level.

 In my time working with .NET and DotNetNuke I have spent a lot of time researching and working with shared hosting plans.
 Overall my personal sites transferred through 4 different hosting providers before I found a shared hosting provider that gave a stable environment, good support, and the performance that I needed.
-This site as well as my business sites were hosted in a shared environment up until mid-summer.
+This site, as well as my business sites, were hosted in a shared environment up until mid-summer.

-I have found that with DotNetNuke if running under 500 visits per day, performance on a well tuned, and not overloaded shared hosting plan, can be quite good, with under 2 second page load times possible.
+I have found that with DotNetNuke if running under 500 visits per day, performance on a well-tuned, and not overloaded shared hosting plan, can be quite good, with under 2 second page load times possible.
 However, even with heavy caching, and third party caching modules in place, performance above the 500 visits per day started to degrade.
 This was one of the two key reasons why I moved from my Shared hosting environment to a Virtual Private Server (VPS) solution.

 Advantages of Shared

 There are many advantages of shared hosting, the cost is by far one of the biggest advantages, to get a GOOD shared hosting plan with support for .NET and SQL Server you can find services in the $9-$14/mo. range, which is very affordable, even for new ventures.
-In addition sites stored on shared hosting will typically offer more storage space and will be hosted on servers with highly redundant hardware.
+In addition, sites stored on shared hosting will typically offer more storage space and will be hosted on servers with highly redundant hardware.
 The reason for this is that it is not uncommon for hosting providers to have 150-200 sites hosted on a single piece of hardware, so it must be beefy.

 Disadvantages of Shared

 Many of the disadvantages of shared hosting are directly tied to their advantages.
-Since shared hosting servers host 100+ sites on a regular basis your sites are always working with other sites to get CPU time, and if another site or sites have key spikes in traffic your environment can be effected.
+Since shared hosting servers host 100+ sites on a regular basis your sites are always working with other sites to get CPU time, and if another site or sites have key spikes in traffic your environment can be affected.
 Also as I mentioned in my experience shared hosting doesn't scale very well to high traffic, a lot of this is due to the finite limit on shared resources.